-The last of these that is still open and the only resort in the world to have operated through the pandemic to date is Riksgransen in the far north which remained open through to May 24th.
+The last of these to stay open and become the only resort in the world to operated its normal season through the pandemic to date was Riksgransen in the far north which remained open through to May 24th.

 However skiing and boarding under the midnight sun which usually take place in May each year was cancelled in 2020 due to a lack of guests, and the annual season-ending Big Mountain Championships are a video competition this year instead.

 Most Swiss ski centres are opening for the 20-21 season as normal, some earlier than normal.
 Zermatt has been open since June, Saas Fee since July.